 What Does a Human Resources Manager, Generalist, or Director Do?

-Job Description Basics for an HR Job
+See Job Description Basics for an Overview of the HR Job

 Are you interested in a general overview of the work, expectations, and contributions of a Human Resources generalist, manager, or director?
 Their role is extremely important in the operation of any organization that employs people.
 In fact, they make fundamental contributions to the organization's culture, development, and exceptional staffing.